star2star/react-verto-communicator/documents/vcstatus-spec.md

   d.
 Must comply to Star2Star Component Specification Standards; which includes theming, accessibility, white labeling and internationalization

   e.
 All documented functional requirements must be met.

+# 7. Acceptance Criteria #

+a.
+All unit tests must pass.

+b.
+Unit tests must cover at least 80% branch coverage.
+We require using Jest for unit testing with the __--verbose__ and __--coverage__ options set.

+c.
+Component must render correctly in demo.

+d.
+Must comply to Star2Star Component Specification Standards; which includes theming, accessibility, white labeling and internationalization

+e.
+All documented functional requirements must be met.